btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 - Ansible-playbook
 - bash-script

-we will be looking at each one to get a deeper understanding of what the two directories do.
+We will be looking at each one to get a deeper understanding of what the two directories do.

 ---
 ### Ansible-Playbook